 The Top Rated Restaurants in Skipton

-The restaurants found in this round-up are the top-rated in Skipton according to the world’s leading travel review website, TripAdvisor.
+The restaurants found in this round-up are the top-rated in Skipton and some of our favourite places to spend an evening.
 Once you read about the passionate folks behind them and the attention to detail that they put into their food, it’s easy to see why they’re so unanimously loved!